 Ideally, you should invest both in real estate and your 401(k) for maximum diversification.
 If money is a constraint, read how to bump up your saving rate so you can obtain the benefits of both income-producing assets.

-If you have to choose one, I’d prefer maxing out my 401(k).
+If you have to choose one, I’d prefer maxing out my 401(k) since it involves no sweat equity.
 Many 401(k) plans include real estate investment trust (REIT) as one of the options.
 This way you can have your cake and eat it too.
 Of course, REITs are a slightly different beast than directly owning a rental property.

 However, no one, including me, can tell you which investment strategy is the best fit for your financial situation, risk tolerance, and long term goals.
 Those are decisions you need to make for yourself.